The Zoar Gap Section

 The well-landscaped eastern face of the hummock is a sign of the highway department’s frustration with nature.
 After losing sections of River Road into the Gap nearly every year, the state finally decided to hasten erosion a bit.
 Cutting the slope back to a lower angle of repose also caused a few more rocks to drop into the river, narrowing it in sections and forming more good eddies on river right.

 There is a takeout on the right side as you approach Zoar Gap, but it is several hundred yards upstream of the rapid, so you have to be aware to stay to the right well above the rapid to avoid being drawn into the Gap.
 There is a medium-sized eddy on river left above the Gap and a few small ones on river right.
 Many parties scout or portage the Gap, not because of its difficulty per se, but because it is at least a grade harder than anything else on this section.
-Even boaters capable of paddling Class II should think twice before attempting the Gap.
+Paddlers not comfortable in Class III water should think twice before attempting the Gap.
 Zoar Gap can be scouted from either side of the river, but if you choose river left, be aware that the railroad tracks are in use and that you may be trespassing on railroad property.

 There are several options for running the main drop.
 A ledge on river left and a large boulder on river right, both slightly submerged at levels around 1,000 CFS, form the central tongue, the main route through the Gap.
 After entering the tongue, the straightest route is slightly river right to avoid two wave-holes left of center.